 FAQs

-What if I don’t have a kitchen torch?
+What if I don’t have a kitchen torch to caramelize the sugar?

-Can I make Pumpkin Crème Brûlée ahead of time?
+Can I make this Pumpkin Crème Brûlée Recipe dairy-free?

 Final Thoughts